KORG DS-10

 KORG DS-10 is a music creation program for the Nintendo DS that emulates the Korg MS range of synthesizers.
 Frequently people refer to the Korg MS-10, however the MS-10 is a single oscillator monosynth.
 The DS-10 adds sync which the Korg MS-20 is lacking.
-It was released on July 24, 2008, in Japan, October 10, 2008 in Europe, and November 4, 2008, in the United States.
+It was released on July 24, 2008, in Japan, October 10, 2008, in Europe, and November 4, 2008, in the United States.

 A newer, DSi compatible version, entitled KORG DS-10 Plus, was released in Japan on September 17, 2009, and in the United States on February 16, 2010.
 It doubles the number of synth and drum machines when played on DSi/3DS system.
 It also adds some minor new features for the standard DS.

-KORG iDS-10 for iPhone combines a virtual analog synthesizer, voice synthesizer, and drum machine, inspired by the design of the Nintendo DS-10.
+KORG iDS-10 for iPhone combines a virtual analog synthesizer, voice synthesizer, and drum machine, inspired by the design of the KORG DS-10 series.

 Instruments

 The DS-10 creates sound with two analogue synthesizer emulators, each with two Voltage-Controlled Oscillators (the Korg MS-10 had only one VCO).
 The VCOs feature a sawtooth, a pulse (with a non-modifiable pulse width), a triangle and a noise waveform.
 There is also a four-part drum machine that uses the same sound creation techniques as the synthesizers.
 The sounds made by each of the synthesizer emulators are modified using virtual knobs to change the value of standard synthesizer parameters such as cutoff frequency and waveform shape.
-Additionally there is a screen where users can patch certain parameters to be modified by an LFO, the envelope generator, or VCO2.
+Additionally there is a screen where users can patch certain parameters to be modified by a low-frequency oscillation, the envelope generator, or VCO2.
 Those new to Korg synthesizers may find the original Korg MS-10 Manuals useful in understanding the function of its components.